After all the hard work through veg and flower, the time has finally come - harvest.

 However, as your plant count increases, or if you are a commercial grower, trimming by hand will become impossible.
 At a certain point, you will need a trimming machine.
 If you don't want to waste your time harvesting by hand and are wondering if machine trimming may be better for you, check out our post on hand trimming vs machine trimming.

 For the sake of this article, we will assume you are trimming by hand.

 To make the process easy on yourself, all of the necessary items should be gathered prior to starting.

 High quality trimming scissors will make a world of difference in your trimming experience.
-You are going to spend hours upon hours using these bud trimmers, so invest in a high-quality, ergonomic pair to save your hand from cramping.
+You are going to spend hours upon hours using these scissors, so invest in a high-quality, ergonomic pair to save your hand from cramping.

-If you skimp on a cheap pair of trimming scissors, you will likely end up needing to buy multiple pairs.
+If you opt for a cheap pair of trimming scissors, you will likely end up needing to buy multiple pairs.
 The sticky residue from your plants will wreak havoc on a weak pair of scissors.

 Once you have your materials ready, it is time to prepare your grow room.
 If you use any form of CO2, it should be turned off, since harvested plants will not benefit from it.

 The grow lights can also be shut off, as the plants are soon to be dead and will not be needing them any longer.

 Turning these off saves you from having to work under incredibly hot and bright lights, which makes the whole process a bit more comfortable.